Supply Chain Management (SCM)

 SCM3110 SUPPLY CHAIN MANAGEMENT II (3.00 Credits)

-This course is an overview of logistics' functions within a firm and in the context of integrated vertical systems.
-Topics include customer service, information flow inventory control, materials management, order processing, packaging, and physical distribution.
+This course provides an overview of logistics functions within a firm and in integrated vertical systems.
+Students will analyze topics such as customer service, information flow, inventory control, materials management, order processing, packaging, and physical distribution, and apply this knowledge to optimize logistics operations.

 Total Contact Hrs: 48.00